NikolaJyun/matchzy-auto-tournament/docs/features/overview.md

 **Live** → Match in progress, rounds being played
 **Completed** → Winner determined, bracket updated

+> **Shuffle tournaments (no veto)**
+> Shuffle tournaments skip the map veto phase entirely.
+Matches are still created with status `pending`, but once the tournament is started they behave like the “waiting for server” cases below (no "VETO PENDING" or veto-related messaging).

 ### Intelligent Match Status Messages

 The system shows context-aware status messages: